Bignon Commission (French Revolution): Executions

 The Reign of Terror caused great fear and distrust of the committees because of their power in the swift creation of military commissions to shut down counter-revolutionary groups.
 Many people felt that the military commissions were unjust and were too violent and the power that the committees had was too much.
 The quick trials and the sudden mass executions contributed to the fear of the time period.

-Once counter-revolutionaries such as the Vendéans were captured, they were given a swift trial and the majority were executed.
+Once counter-revolutionaries such as the Vendée were captured, they were given a swift trial and the majority were executed.
 Most people were executed by shooting ranges, including girls as young at 17.
 By 1794, about eighty people were killed per day.
 Many people were also drowned during the so-called drownings at Nantes.
 People were tied together, herded on boats, and then drowned in packs.
 No records were kept of this event.
 Alongside the commissions, the local militia supported the initiative.
 For example, the Marat Company was able to execute large groups of people with Jean-Baptiste Carrier’s support, who was in favor of quick execution in order to free more prison space for radicals and anyone else against the ideals of the French Revolution.